aXu-AP/godot-docs/classes/class_environment.rst

 :ref:`GlowBlendMode<enum_Environment_GlowBlendMode>` **GLOW_BLEND_MODE_REPLACE** = ``3``

-Replace glow blending mode.
-Replaces all pixels' color by the glow value.
-This can be used to simulate a full-screen blur effect by tweaking the glow parameters to match the original image's brightness.
+Replaces all pixels' color by the glow effect.
+This can be used to simulate a full-screen blur effect by tweaking the glow parameters to match the original image's brightness or to preview glow configuration in the editor.

 .. _class_Environment_constant_GLOW_BLEND_MODE_MIX: